chogabvanier/ARCamera/README.md

 # ARCamera
 This is the AR part of the project.
-The hallway inntersections are uploaded.
+The hallway intersections are uploaded in a database in the asset.